Peter-L-SVK/Pi_multithread/README.md

 according to number of threads on your CPU model

 You can also change number of points manually in same fasion with: < let total_points: u64 = >

+For benchmark, you can use becnchmarking Bash script in this repo, which rans all of four examples ten times and averaging their run time.